 A brown bear sow and her cub.
 Photo © federicoriz/iStock.

 Bear viewing is also a popular activity in Southeast Alaska.
 Admiralty Island, near Juneau, has one of the world’s highest concentrations of brown bears; in fact, the bears outnumber the humans.
-If you’d rather see bears in a somewhat more controlled setting, Sitka’s Fortress of the Bear is an educational center that rescues orphaned bears (at the time of this writing, it has eight resident bears).
+If you’d rather see bears in a somewhat more controlled setting, Sitka’s Fortress of the Bear is an educational center that rescues orphaned bears.
+At the time of this writing, it has eight resident bears.

-Pin For Later
+Pin It for Later